SeleniumHQ/selenium/README.md

 If it is not clear already, Selenium is not built with Maven.
-It is built with `bazel`, though that is invoked with `go` as outlined above, so you do not really have to learn too much about that.
+It is built with `bazel`, though that is invoked with `go` as outlined above, so you do not have to learn too much about that.

 That said, it is possible to relatively quickly build Selenium pieces for Maven to use.
 You are only really going to want to do this when